 Read more about Dutch liquors that you’ll want to try while in Amsterdam.

 I absolutely LOVE this off the beaten path museum in Amsterdam and I drag everyone I know to it.
 Why?
 There’s a secret church in the attic!?
 You can’t even tell from the street.
-I consider Our Lady in the Attic to be one of the most interesting places in Amsterdam as the museum is actually composed of three canal-houses that were connected (in secret) by a Catholic businessmen at a time when Catholics were not allowed to practice publicly.
+I consider Our Sweet Lord in the Attic to be one of the most interesting places in Amsterdam as the museum is actually composed of three canal-houses that were connected (in secret) by a Catholic businessmen at a time when Catholics were not allowed to practice publicly.
 Beyond the two story church, the furniture and decorations are in the same style as the Golden Age, so you get the benefit of learning about architecture, history, AND religion.
 It’s never really crowded here, so I recommend using your iAmsterdam card to visit this gem of a museum.